An Enterprise to Make a Difference

-We are a pathway to self-reliance for the poorest of the poor in Selma, Alabama, an iconic symbol of civil rights and the fight for equality.
+Edmundite Missions Enterprises is a social enterprise solution to self-reliance for the poor in Selma, Alabama, the iconic symbol of civil rights and the fight for equality.

-The Missions currently serves 1000 meals (lunch and dinner) in its congregate dining facility at the Bosco Nutrition Center and delivers another 225 meals daily to the homebound poor.
+The Missions currently serves 1,000 meals (lunch and dinner) in its congregate dining facility at the Bosco Nutrition Center and delivers another 225 meals daily to the homebound poor.

 You shall freely open your hand to your brother, to your needy and poor in your land. – Deuteronomy 15:11